Students Rights and Responsibilities Handbook

 21. Public Complaints

-The District is committed to effectively addressing complaints voiced by employees, students, or parents/guardians of a student who attends school in the District or persons who reside in the District and will use recognized channels of communication.
+The District is committed to effectively addressing complaints voiced by employees, students, or parents/guardians of a TTSD student, or persons who reside in the District.
+We will use recognized channels of communication.

 Complaints against school personnel, excluding the superintendent, will be investigated by the administration before Board consideration.
 The Board will hear complaints against employees in a public session only if the employee requests it.
 Complaints of retaliation against students for reporting violations should be reported to the superintendent.
 Complaints against principals should be filed with the superintendent, those against the superintendent should go to the Board chair, and complaints against the Board chair should be directed to the Board vice chair.